-During the year, the Academy purchased outsourced services from The Schools HR Co-Operative Limited, a company of which Mr M Charlton, who is a member of the Governing Body, a Director and a former Member of the Academy, is both a director and the controlling shareholder.
-The total of the outsourced services purchased was £24,299 (2016: £23,059).
+During the year, the Academy purchased outsourced services from The Schools HR Co-Operative Limited, a company of which Mr M Charlton, who is a member of the Governing Board, a Director and a former Member of the Academy, is both a director and the controlling shareholder.
+The total of the outsourced services purchased was £14,608 excluding VAT (2018: £16,680).
+The element above £2,500 has not been provided "at no more than cost".

-The Academy made the purchase of these services at arm's length following a competitive tendering exercise in accordance with its financial regulations which Mr Charlton neither participated in nor influenced.
-In entering into this transaction the Academy did not comply with the requirements of the ESFA's Academies Financial Handbook 2016, as it has paid more than "cost" for services provided to it by an organisation connected to Mr Charlton, a Director and former Member of the Academy, but obtained comparative quotes.
+The Academy initially made the purchase of these separate services at arm's length following a competitive tendering exercise in accordance with its financial regulations which Mr Charlton neither participated in nor influenced.
+In entering into these transactions the Academy did not comply with the requirements of the ESFA's Academies Financial Handbook 2018, as it has paid more than "cost" for services provided to it by an organisation connected to Mr Charlton, a Director and former Member of the Academy.